ApiGen/ApiGen/README.md

 ```--colors <yes|no>```

-Use colors, default "No" on Windows, "Yes" on other systems.
+Use colors, default "Yes" in terminals with colors support.
 Windows doesn't support colors in console however you can enable it with [Ansicon](http://adoxa.110mb.com/ansicon/).

 ```--update-check <yes|no>```